quintyboer/transport_mode_detection_research_archive/README.md

 # Permission and access

 The scripts used in the study are stored within the research archive on GitHub (link).
 These will be openly accessible for an indefinite amount of time.
-Please note that the study is not reproducible without the data, which is **not** publicly available.
+Please note that the study is not reproducible without the data, which are **not** publicly available.